pferrot/pferrot.github.io/_pages/index.md

   #cta_label: "More Info"
   #cta_url: "https://unsplash.com"
 ---

-I am a **distributed systems software engineer** with a passion for solving complex problems with **open source** technologies.
-I am pragmatic and always keep in mind what problem we are trying to solve ("customer first").
-I am capable of quickly understanding complex businesses.
-I will **architect, implement, operate and support** the most complex systems.
-I will then work myself out of the job – thanks to **automations** and knowledge transfer – to tackle the next challenging problem.
+<div class="quote">"Simplicity is the ultimate sophistication."</div>
+<div class="quoteAuthor">Leonardo da Vinci</div>

+I am a distributed systems software engineer with a passion for solving complex problems with open source technologies.

+Distributed systems are complex but can solve very challenging problems.
+This is what I find most exciting in this field.
+Yet complexity remains an obstacle for many.
+I learnt to overcome a lot of that complexity by applying the latest technics in real-world projects.

+My leitmotiv is to make my customers successful by building simple solutions to solve complex problems.

-# Career path
+## Career path
 I have already occupied the following roles (in reverse chronological order):
 * software architect at a large multinational tech company (current)
 * technical lead and then head of development in a small saas company